The quiz, interactive or static, is a content format with huge power to engage the reader.

-Besides knowing the public’s opinion or knowledge, quizzes generate a series of benefits for those who implement it.
+Besides knowing the public’s opinion or knowledge, quizzes generate a series of benefits for those who implement them.

 The first benefit is the potential for virality on social networks.
 BuzzFeed, which we mentioned at the beginning of the article, can get millions of shares on Facebook just by using interactive quizzes.

-In January 2014, it managed to reach 13 million shares, apart from the traffic generated via Instagram Stories, that has been growing exponentially.
+In January 2014, it managed to reach 13 million shares, apart from the traffic generated via Instagram Stories, which has been growing exponentially.